 Agenda for the meetings are posted on the parish notice boards and on this website at least three days before the meetings.

 The Parish Council meetings are open to the public, generally informal, and include an ‘open forum’ when members of the public can, and usually do, bring matters of interest to the attention of the council.
 Outside of the open forum session members of the public may generally observe but not take part in the discussions of the council.

-If you intend to ask the parish council for funding please contact the Clerk at least a week before the meeting so that we can add the request onto the agenda.
+If you intend to ask the parish council for funding please contact the Clerk at least ten days before the meeting so that we can add the request onto the agenda.
 This is because the Parish Council cannot approve expenditure that has not been notified on the agenda.

 There is a Parish Annual Assembly every year in April where we report to the community and the parishioners can raise issues and discuss them in open forum.

 The responsibilities of the council are varied and include:

 - The parish council is consulted on all planning applications within the parish, and on major planning applications in neighbouring parishes.
 We can recommend refusal, approval or modification and conditions to Mendip District Council who make the ultimate decision.